July 11, 2022

 Charles Brady King had planned to enter the Chicago Times-Herald Contest of 1895 but his car was not ready.
 It was finished in 1896 and was the first gasoline automobile to be driven in the streets of Detroit.
 Henry Ford had followed him on a bicycle.
 Charles King next joined up with Jonathan D. Maxwell to build the Northern motor car but left this venture in 1908 and spent two years in Europe studying automobile design.

-The company was reorganized and King production continued.
+The company was reorganized in early 1913 and King production continued.
 In December 1914, King introduced a V-8 model, which was announced as "the world's first popular-priced Eight".
 The best year for the King was 1916 with production up to 3,000 cars.
 Production figures began to fall year by year after 1916.
-Financial problems resulted in a second collapse of the company, the assets of which were sold in 1921 and receivership was lifted.
-But it was no good and the King was finished by 1924.
+King built armored vehicles, ambulances and trucks for the US Government during the First World War.

 Emblems